 10. BC Rugby Office

 - Is the BC Rugby office open?
 No, the BC Rugby office is currently closed.
 However, at BC Rugby we are fully equipped for remote work and telephone or virtual meetings.
-Our office will be temporarily closed effective 13 March 2020 through to at least 13 April 2020 although all staff will be working remotely.
 During this time we will be fully connected by phone or email.

 - How can I reach BC Rugby on the phone?
 BC Rugby utilises an internet-based phone system so our main number of 604-737-3065 reaches us no matter where we are.

 11. Staying Game Ready: Players, Coaches and Referees

 - For an up-to-date list of at-home rugby resources, visit our Stay at Home Resources page.